tryin2bdeveloper/Devops_Group5/usecases/usecase-32.md

 The request for language population data is made.
 The system gathers the language-speaking population data.
 The developer is sorted, formatted, and ready for database.
+The report is produced and ready for review to analyst.

 ### EXTENSIONS
 Data requested by the analyst does not exist.